sakshivshetty/088_TheSamples_DA/README.md

 NOTE:
 * No modifications are required to be made.
 This notebook includes our EDA and models.
 Comments have been added appropriately for evaluation.
 * Our final report, plagiarism check report and video have been submitted separately in the form.
-This Git repository contains our dataset, code (.ipynb), report and this readme file.
+This Git repository contains our dataset, code (.ipynb), report, Pandas profiling output and this readme file.